HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/advancedunittesting.md

 ## Testing the logger

 In a company I worked for it was requested to test if logging was in place.
 Fine, this is perfectly possible, and therefore I added it to this advanced unit testing resource.
-But right now, in hindsight, it is overoptimised, or overtested if you like.
+But right now, in hindsight, it is over-optimised, or over-tested if you like.
 That is my opinion.

 I created a piece of logic weirdly called [DependencyInjectedLogic](https://github.com/HelmerDenDekker/TestDemoProject/blob/AdvancedUnitTesting/Logic/DependencyInjectedLogic.cs) where the log action takes place.
 I used Microsoft.Extensions.Logging, but you can do this for SeriLog the same way.